-Total hours Minimum
+Minimum

-attempted GPA required
+GPA required

-fewer than 31 1.70
+1.70

-31 or more 2.00
+2.00

-Students pursuing degree options in aviation education or leisure are reguired to maintain a 2.00 GPA.
-Students pursuing a degree option in health (athletic training) are required to maintain a 2.75 GPA.
-All other degree options require a 2.50 GPA.
+Students pursuing degree options in aviation education, career and technology education, non-certification option, or leisure are required to maintain a 2.00 GPA.
+Students pursuing a degree in athletic training are required to maintain a 2.75 GPA.
+(Students wishing to declare athletic training as their major must apply and be accepted into the Athletic Training Education Program.
+Check the website for the most current information on application, fees, requirements, etc.) All other degree options require a 2.50 GPA.